-Other predictors mentioned in the Table-1 are date of Pre Monsoon Rain Peak (PMRP) and surface air minimum temperature over Northwest India.
-The PMRP (Joseph and Pillai 1988, Joseph et al. 2006) is an event that occurs every years about 6-8 pentads earlier to the MOK, during which a cloud band passes through Kerala very similar to that occur during the monsoon onset phase with widespread rainfall over the extreme south Peninsula.
+Other predictors in table 2 are date of Pre-Monsoon Rain Peak (PMRP) and surface air minimum temperature over northwest India.
+The PMRP (Joseph and Pillai 1988; Joseph et al 2006) is an event that occurs every year about 6-8 pentads earlier to the MOK, during which a cloud band passes through Kerala very similar to that occur during the monsoon onset phase with widespread rainfall over the extreme south Peninsula.
 The main difference between PMRP and MOK is that in association with the monsoon onset, a large area of deep convection can be seen over the south-east Arabian Sea.
-This feature is absent at PMRP and the large area of deep convection is instead seen over the south Bay of Bengal.
-Ramesh Kumar (2004) derived date of PMRP as the center date of the pentad with the maximum rainfall and that pertains to period between1st April to 10th May.
-For deriving date of PMRP, Ramesh Kumar (2004) used the rainfall derived from the Global Precipitation Climatology Project and in situ rain gauge data for the region bounded by 8°N -13°N and 70°E-95°E. In this study, the date of PMRP was derived from the daily rain gauge data averaged over the land region bounded between 8°N -13°N as the date corresponding to the centre of the first peak rainfall envelop over the region.
+This feature is absent at PMRP and the large area of deep convection is, instead, seen over the south Bay of Bengal.
+Ramesh Kumar (2004) derived date of PMRP as the center date of the pentad with the maximum rainfall and that pertains to the period between 1 April and 10 May.
+For deriving date of PMRP, Ramesh Kumar (2004) used the rainfall derived from the Global Precipitation Climatology Project and in situ rain gauge data for the region bounded by $8^{\circ}-13^{\circ}N$ and $70^{\circ}-95^{\circ}E$.
+In this study, the date of PMRP was derived from the daily rain gauge data averaged over the land region bounded between 8°-13°N as the date corresponding to the centre of the first peak rainfall envelop over the region.

-The land surface air minimum temperature over the Northwest India was computed as the average of surface air minimum temperatures of 6 surface observatories (Deesa, Rajkot, Guna, Bikaner, Barmer and Akola).
-The negative correlation between the minimum temperature index over Northwest India and date of MOK indicates above (below) normal heating of the region associated with earlier (later) than normal MOK.
+The land surface air minimum temperature over the northwest India was computed as the average of surface air minimum temperatures of six surface observatories (Deesa, Rajkot, Guna, Bikaner, Barmer and Akola).
+The negative correlation between the minimum temperature index over northwest India and date of MOK indicates above (below) normal heating of the region associated with earlier (later) than normal MOK.

 All the predictor time series were normalized using 1975-2000 base period before used in the model development.
-As shown in the Table-1, all the predictors have significant (>95% level) correlation with the ISMR.
-The cross correlation among the 9 predictors is shown in the Table-2.
-As seen in this table, there is significant inter-correlation among some of the predictors.
+As shown in table 2, all the predictors have significant (> 95% level) correlation with the date of MOK.
+The cross correlation among the nine predictors is shown in table 3.
+As seen in this table, there is significant intercorrelation among some of the predictors.
 This is expected because the variations in most of the predictors are part of the evolution of the same physical mechanism leading to the monsoon onset.
-The first 5 predictors were used in the Model-1 and the last 6 predictors were used in the Model-2.
-As seen in the Table-1, all the 5 predictors used in the Model-1 pertain to second half of April.
+The first five predictors were used in Model-1 and the last six predictors were used in Model-2.
+As seen in table 2, all the five predictors used in Model-1 pertain to second half of April.

-4.3.
-Performance of the PCR Models
+5.3 Performance of the PCR models